matiasconsiglio/project-3/README.md

     - Ask the user to input the number of "%" depending on how much questions the user initialy input.
     - Explain how the input must be in this case 2 integers separated by comma.
 If the user input initialy 3 questions the program will ask the user to input 3 different "%".
     - Gives an example of how the input must me explaining an hipotetical case.
+    - Each input must be between 1 and 99 %.
+A question can't have 0 % of value.
     - Shows the place for the input.
     - For all cases the add of all "%" as input must add 100%, for this case the 2 "%" must add 100%.